 Skip to main content

-q-ai generates SARIF 2.1.0 reports compatible with GitHub Code Scanning and other SARIF-compatible tools.
+q-ai generates SARIF 2.1.0-compliant reports that integrate with GitHub Code Scanning, VS Code, and other SARIF-compatible security tools.

 What is SARIF?